DSpace-Labs/DSpace7RestTutorial/walkthrough/eperson.md

 These code examples illustrate the addition of functionality for EPersons.

 <div class="todo">
 At the time this page was created, these changes were not yet merged into the DSpace Code base.
+The actual code include this functionality, the code has been refactored overtime so it slightly differ from what here lsited
 </div>

 ### Create Authorization Tests in org.dspace.app.rest.EPersonRestRepositoryIT.java [Commit&rarr;](https://github.com/4Science/DSpace/commit/07b4926a762d050a3d5c8eaa2e612b820fd36bf1)